stonevil/Razer_Blade_Advanced_early_2019_Hackintosh/README.md

 ```

 * Copy this block
-* Rename this methods to something like this
+* Rename this methods to something like this:

 ```
 Method (_SCN, 0, NotSerialized)